6. Sedimentation

 Figure 97 – VCR infill at the base of a Ventersdorp age ravine (stope hight, approximately 1.5 m) (East Driefontein Gold Mine S. Africa).

-6.3.1.2 Piedmont
+2 Piedmont

 Next there is the Piedmont, meaning a deposit at the base of a hill, and its most important sediment type is the alluvial fan which is a low, outspread, relatively conical succession of rather laminar beds comprised by poorly sorted clasts, deposited by water flash flows from narrow mountain valleys upon a flat surface.
 Each of these stacked sedimentary layers represent individual flush discharge periods caused by heavy rain downpours.
-When large clasts predominate, the assemblage is termed a debris flow and this was the principal environment during the deposition of the VCR, with figure 98 showing a classical example of two separate flow periods of large clasts, separated by a shorter flow period of coarse grained sand.
-Notice also how poorly rounded, packed and sorted the clasts are.
+When large clasts predominate, the assemblage is termed a debris flow and this was the principal environment during the deposition of the VCR, with figure 98 showing a classical example of two flow periods of large clasts, separated by a shorter flow period of coarse grained sand.
+Notice too how poorly rounded, packed and sorted the clasts are.

 Figure 98 – Debris flow type Ventersdorp Contact Reef (East Driefontein Gold Mine S. Africa).